-- 17. In line with the University's transfer credit policy and procedures (see Transfer Credit Policy), the University welcomes applications from prospective students with qualifications which can be counted towards the accumulation of credit for an undergraduate degree and/or provide exemption from specific courses. - 18.
+- 17. Applicants meeting the University's requirements for direct entry to Year Two of undergraduate programmes will receive up to 24 US RQF Level 3 credits (see Transfer Credit Policy). - 18.
+In line with the University's transfer credit policy and procedures (see Transfer Credit Policy), the University welcomes applications from prospective students with qualifications which can be counted towards the accumulation of credit for an undergraduate degree and/or provide exemption from specific courses. - 19.
 The University will provide an estimate of advanced or transfer credit and of time to completion expressed in semesters.
 Final verification of credit to be transferred and study time to completion will be made by Registry Services, using final transcripts, after the student has accepted their offer, although earlier evaluations may be made upon request.